-The India State of Forest Report (2019), a biennial assessment report of India’s forests elaborates, India has around 80.72 mha of forested land, which constitutes to 23.8% of the total land area.
-Around 15.7 million hectares are primary forest, 43 million hectares of otherwise naturally regenerated forest, and around 12 million hectares are planted forest.
-India’s annual change rate is positive and varies between 0.2 and 0.7% per year, indicating a constant expansion in forested area by about 1 million ha per year through afforestation projects.
-About 85% of the forest area is publicly owned, for the biggest part administered by the government, for the other part those public lands are reserved for communities and indigenous groups, the other 15% is privately owned.
+The India State of Forest Report (2019), a biennial assessment report of India’s forests elaborates, India has around 80.72 mha of forested land (forest and tree cover), which constitutes to 24.56% of the total land area.
+India’s annual change rate is positive and varies between 0.4 and 1.0 % per year, indicating a constant expansion in forest area by about 0.66 to 1 million ha per year through regeneration and afforestation projects.
+About 86% of forest area is publicly owned, administered by the government, for the other part those public lands are reserved for communities and indigenous groups, the other 14% is privately owned.
 Public lands can be classified as protected, reserved, unclassed and village forests.
 FAO has also released the State of World's Forests 2020 stating India has 72 mha forested land, constituting 2 % of the total land area.

 Production and export

-According to ITTO (2015) the industry of India produced in 2014 almost 50 million m3 of logs, of which only a minor portion was exported.
-The export value of primary timber products exceeded 80 million US dollars.
+According to ITTO (2017) the industry of India produced in 2015 almost 50 million m3 of logs, of which only a minor portion was exported.
+In this year the export value of primary timber products exceeded 72.6 million US dollars.

 India has a thriving range of industries for semi-processed and value-added timber products, including wooden handicrafts, pulp and paper, plywood and veneer and wooden furniture.
 Exports of wooden handicrafts in particular are on the rise.

 Commonly harvested species from natural forests in India include, among others:

 - Teak (Tectona grandis), both from natural and planted forests.

 Common planted species include, among others, fast-growing (and short rotation) species:

 - Teak (Tectona grandis) most widely planted timber species and most of it is harvested from planted forests